Links

 The BIC may update the Immunefi Bug Bounty Program without a proposal in the following cases:

-• Adding new assets as in-scope, particularly contracts that have been audited and/or have attracted large amounts of Beans/BDV;
+• Adding/removing assets as in scope, particularly adding contracts that have been audited and/or have attracted large amounts of Beans/BDV;

 • Adding documentation and links; and